 - (B) Reflects an adjustment to eliminate interest income earned on the partner notes receivable from named executive officers as if such notes had been repaid January 1, 2012.
-Such notes were repaid on September 18, 2012 and April 17, 2013. - (C) Represents interest expense on \$6,000 of borrowings under a proposed credit facility that a subsidiary of Silvercrest L.P. intends to enter into prior to the closing of this offering to partially fund the \$10,000 distribution that Silvercrest L.P. intends to make to its existing limited partners prior to the consummation of this offering.
+Such notes were repaid on September 18, 2012 and April 17, 2013. - (C) Represents interest expense on \$7,000 of borrowings under a new credit facility entered into by the subsidiaries of Silvercrest L.P. with City National Bank.
+Such borrowings will be used to partially fund the \$10,000 distribution that Silvercrest L.P. will make to its existing limited partners prior to the consummation of this offering.
 The adjustment assumes such borrowings occurred January 1, 2012.